j4321/tkColorPicker/README.rst

 ------------

 - Linux, Windows, Mac
-- Python 3 with tkinter + ttk (default for Windows but not for Linux)
+- Python 2.7 or 3.x with tkinter + ttk (default for Windows but not for Linux)

 Installation